Reading and Writing to Excel 2007 or Excel 2010 from C# - Part II: Basics

 The various files listed in the [Content_Types].xml file.

-What we will use during this is the ContentType parameter to filter the parts to the specific item we want to work with.
-The second image above to identify the value for the ContentType.
-For example the ContentType for a worksheet is: application/vnd.openxmlformats-officedocument.speadsheetml.worksheet+xml.
+We’ll use the ContentType parameter to filter parts to the specific item we want to work with.
+In the second image above, note the ContentType for a worksheet: application/vnd.openxmlformats-officedocument.spreadsheetml.worksheet+xml.

-Once we have all the parts of the XLSX file we can navigate through it to get the bits we need to read the content, which involves two steps:
+Once we have all the parts of the XLSX file, we can navigate through it to extract the bits we need to read the content, involving two steps:

-Lets start with reading the shared strings part, this will be basis for reading any part later in series.
-What we need to do is get the first PackagePart with the type: application/vnd.openxmlformats-officedocument.spreadsheetml.sharedStrings+xml
+Let’s start with reading the shared strings part—the basis for reading any part later in this series.
+We need to get the first PackagePart with the type: application/vnd.openxmlformats-officedocument.spreadsheetml.sharedStrings+xml:

 PackagePart sharedStringsPart = (from part in allParts